infosupport/rust-workshop/docs/introduction/03-memory-management-in-rust.md

 # Memory Management in Rust

+In this section, we will explore the memory management model in Rust and how it differs from other programming languages.
+Rust's ownership system ensures memory safety without the need for a garbage collector, making it a powerful and efficient language for systems programming.
+We will cover concepts such as ownership, references, and borrowing, which are fundamental to understanding how Rust manages memory.
+By the end of this section, you will have a solid understanding of Rust's memory management model and be able to write efficient and safe code.

 ## Ownership in Rust

 Ownership is a central concept in Rust that ensures memory safety without needing a garbage collector.
 Each value in Rust has a variable that's called its owner.
 There can only be one owner at a time, and when the owner goes out of scope, the value will be dropped, freeing the memory.